-- Genetic testing to establish or confirm one of the following eye disorders to guide management is considered medically necessary when the member/enrollee demonstrates clinical features consistent with the disorder (the list is not meant to be comprehensive, see II below):

-- A. Duane Syndrome
+- Genetic testing to establish or confirm one of the following eye disorders to guide management is considered medically necessary when the member/enrollee demonstrates clinical features\ consistent with the disorder (the list is not meant to be comprehensive, see II below): - A. Duane Syndrome

 - B. Familial Exudative Vitreoretinopathy

 - C. Retinitis Pigmentosa

 - D. Aniridia

 - E. X-linked Congenital Retinoschisis

 - F. Presenile Cataracts

 - II.
-Genetic testing to establish or confirm the diagnosis of all other eye disorders not specifically discussed within this or another medical policy will be evaluated by the

-criteria outlined in General Approach to Genetic and Molecular Testing (see policy for criteria).
+Genetic testing to establish or confirm the diagnosis of all other eye disorders not specifically discussed within this or another medical policy will be evaluated by the criteria outlined in General Approach to Genetic and Molecular Testing (see policy for criteria).

-Clinical features for a specific disorder may be outlined in resources such as GeneReviews, OMIM, National Library of Medicine, Genetics Home Reference, or other scholarly sources.
+\Clinical features for a specific disorder may be outlined in resources such as GeneReviews, OMIM, National Library of Medicine, Genetics Home Reference, or other scholarly sources.

-NOTES AND DEFINITIONS
+DEFINITIONS

-- 1. Close relatives include first, second, and third degree blood relatives on the same side of the family: - a.
-First-degree relatives are parents, siblings, and children - b.
-Second-degree relatives are grandparents, aunts, uncles, nieces, nephews, grandchildren, and half siblings - c.
-Third-degree relatives are great grandparents, great aunts, great uncles, great grandchildren, and first cousins - 2.
-Age-related Macular Degeneration (AMD) is the leading cause of blindness and irreversible vision loss among older adults (greater than age 65 years). - 3.
+- 1. Age-related Macular Degeneration (AMD) is the leading cause of blindness and irreversible vision loss among older adults (greater than age 65 years). - 2.
 Retinal dystrophies (RDs) are degenerative diseases of the retina which have marked clinical and genetic heterogeneity.
-Vision impairment may vary from poor peripheral or night vision to complete blindness, and severity usually increases with age. - 4.
-RPE65 (retinal pigment epithelium-specific protein 65-kD) gene encodes the RPE54 protein, which is an all translate-retinal isomerase, a key enzyme expressed in the retinal pigment epithelium (RPE) that is responsible for regeneration of 11-cis-retinol in the visual cycle. - 5.
+Vision impairment may vary from poor peripheral or night vision to complete blindness, and severity usually increases with age. - 3.
+RPE65 (retinal pigment epithelium-specific protein 65-kD) gene encodes the RPE54 protein, which is an all translate-retinal isomerase, a key enzyme expressed in the retinal pigment epithelium (RPE) that is responsible for regeneration of 11-cis-retinol in the visual cycle. - 4.
 Gene therapy are treatments that change the expression of genes to treat disease, e.g., by replacing or inactivating a gene that is not functioning properly or by introducing a new gene.
 Genes may be introduced into human cells through a vector, usually a virus.